 Taste of Fredericksburg Small-Group Wine Tour from San Antonio

 17. Prada Marfa

 Prada Marfa is a weird little landmark that is a little out of the way.
 But that is what makes it kind of special.
 The art installation is located just north of the town of Valentine and cost 120,000$ USD to build.
 The installation is designed to look like a Prada store but does not actually function as a store although it has several Prada wares.
-It was designed to never be repaired and instead, its intent was to blend with the natural landscape.
+Although it somehow appears like a fixer-upper, it was designed to never be repaired and its intent was to blend with the natural landscape.

 Address: 14880 US-90, Valentine, TX 79854, United States